codepr/codepr.github.io/_posts/2019-03-06-sol-mqtt-broker-p3.md

-the module of definition, almost like a private method on a class in OOP programming), the `accept_new_client` which by using functions from `network` module to accept new connecting clients and the `on_accept` function, which will be the effective callback for accepting new connections.<br>
+the module of definition, almost like a private method on a class in OOP programming), the `accept_new_client` which by using functions from `network` module to accept new connecting clients and the `on_accept` function, which will be the effective callback for accepting new connections.

 The `accept_new_client` function expects a struct `connection` that i added for convenience and for reuse of old code from another codebase of mine, not strictly necessary to follow this pattern.